Legend (film score)

 Legend: The Music of Jerry Goldsmith is a musical film score by American composer Jerry Goldsmith, released in 1986 for the worldwide release of the film of the same name (excluding the US).
-The album was released on compact disc in 1992 through Silva Screen records and featured alternate cover art and additional songs.
+The original album was produced by Jerry Goldsmith, and favored the score's more lyrical passages, and was released on LP by Up-Art in 1986.
+The score was later issued on compact disc in 1992 through Silva Screen records, featuring alternate cover art.
+As the Up-Art release was conceived for the more-limited running time of the LP format, Silva Screen took advantage of the CD format's increased running time and added additional music (much of it from the score's darker and more sinister moments).
+The Silva Screen CD also featured extensive liner notes by film music historian Paul Andrew MacLean.